 Taken literally, the words ‘any matter relating to’ in this definition mean the Directions could apply to almost anything with a connection to improvements made to land.
 However, practitioners generally take a more practical view, to avoid perverse outcomes in the application of the rules.

 When it is unclear if a procurement falls within the definition of public construction, practitioners will need to make a judgement on the most appropriate way to categorise their procurement.
 This may mean that in some situations the Directions are the most appropriate rules for that procurement, while in others the Victorian Government Purchasing Board policies will be used.
-In all cases, the overarching principles set out in the Standing Directions of the Minister for Finance 2016 apply.
+In all cases, the overarching principles set out in the Standing Directions 2018 made under the Financial Management Act apply.

 Advice should be sought in the first instance from the area responsible for procurement within the Agency to ensure a consistent application of the requirements within the Agency’s internal governance frameworks, when it is unclear if a procurement falls within the definition of public construction.